seap-udea/MontuPython/README.md

 Release notes are now maintained in [WHATSNEW.md](WHATSNEW.md).

-The upcoming 0.10.x series is documented there as well.

 ## AI assistance disclosure

-Portions of the code, inline documentation, code review, and debugging in this repository were assisted by AI language models, including **Google Gemini Pro** and **Anthropic Claude Sonnet 4.6**.
+Starting with version *0.20.0*, portions of the code, inline documentation, code review, and debugging in this repository were assisted by AI language models, including **Cursor Composer 2.5**, **Anthropic Claude Sonnet 4.6**.

 The human authors maintain that all scientific ideas, the overall project conception, the package and notebook architecture, the design of the numerical and scientific workflows, and their interpretation remain original contributions of the human authors.
 AI tools were used exclusively as coding and writing assistants — analogous to a spell-checker or a compiler — and bear no authorship over the scientific content of this project.
 AI models also assisted with translating text from Spanish (the native language of the human authors) into English, and with English spelling and grammar review.